litphp/litphp/docs/index.md

 **Action** is the **C** part in MVC pattern.
 We take the name action because in many other framework, controller is a class containing multiple endpoint (RequestHandler), whereas action is only one. `BoltAbstractAction` is the dafault base class of action, but we recommend you to have your own base class, even without any code, that extends `BoltAbstractAction`

 + Action class is one implementation of `RequestHandlerInterface`, any other implementation can also be used.
-+ We enable setter injection (link TODO) in our `BoltAbstractAction`.
++ We enable [setter injection](#setter-injection) in our `BoltAbstractAction`.
 In fact, this is the only recommended use case of setter injection.
 + Psr `ResponseFactoryInterface` is required and by default provided by `BoltZendConfiguration`
 + Action could create view to render response.
 By default the `json()` method creates a view that render json output.
 More (template engine view, view with your restful convention, etc) can be added in your base action.